Cyberbullying: Caught in a vicious web

 - Send embarrassing photographs electronically through messaging or apps, or by posting them online.

 - Pose as another person online.

 Get involved if your child is being cyberbullied

 - Save and download evidence.
 You may also forward it to your Internet service provider (ISP).
 If you do not know who it is coming from, ask your Internet service provider to trace messages.
-Once identified, you may tell the cyberbully to stop, change your child’s e-mail address, or block or filter information sent through e-mail and instant messaging.
+Once identified, you may tell the cyberbully to stop, change your child’s email address, or block or filter information sent through email and messaging.

 - Contact the school, parents, attorney or police.

 - Talk to your children about their online activities.

 - Keep an updated list of approved online friends.

 - Keep the computer in a central location of the house.

 - Let your children know that you will be checking their profiles and postings on blogs and Web pages.